Semantic Communication in Multi-team Dynamic Games: A Mean Field Perspective: Finite-Team Game Problem

-Next, for each team $i$, full-state information ($X^i_k$) of the plant is relayed by $S_i$ to $C_i$ over a shared two-hop wireless channel via a central base station (as shown in Fig. \ref{Fig:Inf_flow}) which coordinates the flow of information.
-The hop from the sensor to the BS is called the uplink and the one from the BS to the controller is called the downlink.
-The sensory information is relayed to the controller subject to a one-step delay, i.e., if $X^i_{k-1}$ and $y^i_k$ denote the uplink input and downlink output, respectively, then we have that
+Next, for each team $i$, full-state information ($X^i_k$) of the plant is relayed by $S_i$ to $C_i$ over a shared two-hop wireless channel via a central base station which coordinates the flow of information (as illustrated in Fig. \ref{Fig:Inf_flow}).
+We refer to the hop from the sensor to the BS as the uplink and the one from the BS to the controller as the downlink.
+The sensory information is relayed to the controller (via the uplink and the downlink) subject to a one-step delay, i.e., if $X^i_{k-1}$ and $y^i_k$ denote the uplink input and downlink output, respectively, then we have that

 for $k \in [T]$ and $y_0 = \varphi$.
 The quantity $\varphi$ denotes an empty symbol and $\gamma^i_k$ denotes the transmission requests of $S_i$ as